DandyLyons/notes/content/Library/The Bible (WEB)/40 - Matthew/Matt-28.md

 When they saw him, they bowed down to him; but some doubted.

 ###### v18
-Jesus came to them and spoke to them, saying, "All authority has been given to me in heaven and on earth.
+Jesus came to them and spoke to them, saying, "All authority has been given[^1] to me in heaven and on earth.

 ###### v19
 Go and make disciples of all nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit,